|

 Forex

-is buying and selling two nations currencies at the same time.
-Hence the
+selling two nations currencies at the same time.
+Hence the term currency

 Participants in Forex trading

-– i.e., central banks, commercial banks, investment banks, etc. However,
+central banks, commercial banks, investment banks, etc. However, thanks to

-thanks to market makers brokers, other market players then entered the
+market makers brokers, other market players then entered the market in record

-market in record numbers.
-They include international money brokers,
+numbers.
+They include international money brokers, large multinational

 A 24-Hours Market

-from Monday morning to Saturday morning SST (Singapore Standard Time).
+Monday morning to Saturday morning SST (Singapore Standard Time).
+The Forex

-The Forex market never sleeps except weekend.
-That is why recently many
+market never sleeps except weekend.
+That is why recently many part time

-conditions – most importantly inflation, interest rates, large market
+most importantly inflation, interest rates, large market orders, and political

-cause volatile currency prices.
-However, the sheer size and volume of
+factors can cause volatile currency prices.
+However, the sheer size and volume

 "influence" the market for any length of time.